AGPlested/SAFT/README.md

 (Python/UNIX experts [see below](#experts))

+Note, we are sorry, the following isn't trivial.
+We do work on packaging SAFT into a clickable app, it's just not easy either.

-Clone the SAFT repository to your machine by clicking the green "Code" button at the top of this page and selecting "Download Zip".
+1. Clone the SAFT repository to your machine by clicking the green "Code" button at the top of this page and selecting "Download Zip".

 You will receive a directory called "SAFT-master", probably in the 'Downloads' folder.

-To get all the Python packages you need to run SAFT, we recommend using miniconda.
+2. To get all the Python packages you need to run SAFT, we recommend using miniconda.
 Download `miniconda for python 3.6 bash` ; we provide everything you need after that.
 Here's the [link](#https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/macos.html).

-Use Spotlight (Command+Space) to find and launch 'Terminal'.
+3. Use Spotlight (Command+Space) to find and launch 'Terminal'.
 In the following, you will need to enter `commands` in the Terminal.
 You must be exact...

-To install miniconda, you need to navigate to the directory where it downloaded, probably again 'Downloads'.
+4. To install miniconda, you need to navigate to the directory where it downloaded, probably again 'Downloads'.

 > `cd Downloads`

-Then you can type the following command to make the installation.
+5. Type the following command to make the installation.
 Use the space bar to page through the licence agreement.
 Answer (type) 'yes' to everything...

 > `bash Miniconda3-latest-MacOSX-x86_64.sh`

 (Free UNIX tip: if you start typing `bash Min` and then press the Tab key "->|", it will autocomplete)

-After this you'll need to restart the Terminal window.
+6. After this you'll need to restart the Terminal window (command + W, then command + N)

-Now you need to navigate to the SAFT directory *in the Terminal*.
+7. Now you need to navigate to the SAFT directory *in the Terminal*.
 You start in your "Home" folder (its name is your username).
 The command you need is cd (change directory):

 > `cd Downloads\SAFT-master`

-To prepare for SAFT, get Conda to create the SAFT environment:
+8. To prepare for SAFT, get Conda to create the SAFT environment:
 >`conda env create --file SAFTenv.yml`

-Once all the packages have downloaded and Conda has arranged them all, to use them you need to switch to this environment:
+9. Once all the packages have downloaded and Conda has arranged them all, to use them you need to switch to this environment:

 > `conda activate SAFT`

-To run SAFT, type the following command into the Terminal:
+10. To run SAFT, type the following command into the Terminal:

 > `pythonw SAFT.py`

 On the first run in a freshly installed environment, you will have to wait for some of the packages.
 Matplotlib is kind enough to note that it is spending the time installing fonts.

 From the window, you can open the example file `SAFT_Data.xlsx` for analysis.
-Read `instructions.pdf` for how to use the program.
+Read `instructions.pdf` for how some information about how to use the program.

-You can also launch quantal fitting of histograms as a standalone app.
+Note: You can also launch quantal fitting of histograms as a standalone app.
 If you add `test` some example data (the file `ExPeak_Data.xlsx`) will load automatically.

 >`pythonw fitHistograms.py`
 >`pythonw fitHistograms.py test`